elialbert/elialbert.github.com/_posts/2019-10-26-cheesiness2.md

 ---

-Thanks for sticking with me through part 1 - part 2, coming out some time before 2020, will be a multimedia exploration of cheesiness in music.
+Thanks for sticking with me through part 1 - [part 2]({{site.baseurl}}/blog/cheesiness3/) is a multimedia exploration of cheesiness in music.
 [Here again](https://elialbert.com/blog/cheesiness1) is the link to the intro piece outlining my full plan.
 Through pain and love,
 Eli